maidnaut/dom-palombi-music-pack/README.md

-# Balatro Dom Palombi Mod
+# Dom Palombi's "Balatro Bangers" mod

-A mod made using Dom Palombi's cover suite for Balatro, including the new shop theme!
+A mod that adds Dom Palombi's cover suite, "Balatro Bangers" to Balatro!

 All credit goes to Dom and Luis Clement, all I did was adjust the lengths of the songs for the game and looped them appropriately.